-• Hike the Zapata Valley
+• Hike Through the Zapata Valley

-• Get close to the Southern Patagonian Ice Field
+• Get Close to the Southern Patagonian Ice Field

-• Trek to the summit of Cerro Zapata
+• Trek to the Summit of Cerro Zapata

-• See impressive Ichthyosaurus fossils
+• See Impressive Ichthyosaurus Fossils

-• Search for fossils in the Sierra Baguales
+• Search for Fossils in the Sierra Baguales

 • Visit Tyndall Glacier

-• Stay at a Patagonian estancia
+• Stay at an Authentic Patagonian Estancia

 This morning we’ll begin at around 4:00 am.
 Our destination is the Cerro Zapata (1590 m).
 This is a non-technical hike, but one that is long and requires hikers to interact closely with the landscape: weaving through forests of native trees, crossing snow and bouldering across huge rocks carved out by the glaciers’ ancient movements.
 The summit of Cerro Zapata has 360° views of fantastic Patagonian scenery, being surrounded by lakes, glaciers, mountain ranges and the Southern Patagonian Ice Field.
 Its peak is a particularly wonderful lookout for glaciers and the lakes they give birth to: from the summit, Glaciers Grey, Tyndall, Geike, Pingo, Olguín (and others still unexplored) will be laid out below you.
 Our return hike to camp will be along the same route.